-The Trust's total return for fiscal year 2023 was 10.7%, which was above the target total benchmark of 10.4%.
+The Trust's total return for fiscal year 2024 was 13.1%, which was below the target total benchmark of 13.5%.
+However, the Trust posted positive returns for all investment types as of June 30, 2024.
 The Trust's overall performance compared with its benchmark reflects the weighted performance for the underlying fund options in which members are investing.